 My name is Elena Shumilova.
 I was born in 1981.
 I grew up in a small town near Moscow.
 I studied in a common school and my passions were music and art.

-When I graduated from school I entered Moscow Institute of Architecture where I practicised with sketching and painting a lot.
+When I graduated from school I entered the Moscow Institute of Architecture where I practiced sketching and painting a lot.

 I suppose it is sketching and painting that defined my feeling of photography and composition.

-I’ve been shooting every day and processing the images at nights.
+I’ve been shooting every day and processing the images at night.
 By autumn I felt I found my own way of approaching photography.
-At the end of winter 2013 I got a new lens – 135mm – which immediately became my favorite one.
+At the end of winter 2013, I got a new lens – 135mm – which immediately became my favorite one.

-Childrens & animals – it’s my life.
-Because I’m mom of two sons and we spend a lot of time on the farm.
+Children’s & animals – it’s my life.
+Because I’m a mom of two sons and we spend a lot of time on the farm.
 I shoot my boys, my dog & rabbits & ducks & sometimes my friends and their children.

 When shooting I prefer to use natural light – both inside and outside.
-I love all sorts of light conditions – street lights, candle light, fog, smoke, rain and snow – everything that give visual and emotional depth to the image.
+I love all sorts of light conditions – street lights, candlelight, fog, smoke, rain, and snow – everything that gives visual and emotional depth to the image.

-How did Photography happen to you & in first place what kindled this interest towards portraiture?
+How did Photography happen to you & in the first place what kindled this interest towards portraiture?

-I simply want to tell the stories to those a way which at me turns out… Today it is children’s portraits that there will be further nobody knows.
-In the creativity I am completely given to intuition and I say no to logic.
+I simply want to tell the stories to those in a way which at me turns out… Today it is children’s portraits that there will be further nobody knows.
+In creativity, I am completely given to intuition and I say no to logic.

 Your Kids are amazing and especially photogenic, how do you handle them during shoots?

-I consider that the beautiful clothes aren’t necessary to children.
+I consider that beautiful clothes aren’t necessary to children.
 At least to boys.
 I watch that when shooting the clothes of my children were as it is possible more simply, didn’t distract.
-But I very much love a play of light in fabrics therefore I try to choose interesting invoices.
+But I very much love a play of light in fabrics, therefore, I try to choose interesting invoices.